I'm sharing my FAVOURITE low carb burger buns recipe, perfect for any one following a gluten free, keto or low carb diet.

 - Bake in the bottom shelf of the oven for 40 minutes.
 The buns will quadruple in size and you know they are cooked when the underside is dry and feels hollow.

-- Enjoy straight out of the oven, however, if you would like to use them for sandwiches or burger buns it is best to allow them to cool fully before slicing.
+- Leave to cool slightly before enjoying still warm (be careful of steam in the buns!).
+If you intend to use them for sandwiches or burger buns allow them to cool fully before slicing.

 Notes